 Address community development needs have a particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community for which other funding is not available.

 The City uses CDBG to fund activities that include but are not limited to the following:

 Construction of public facilities and improvements

 In accordance with HUD requirements, the City of Deerfield Beach develops a Consolidated Plan with community input every five years to assess the City’s housing market conditions, identify affordable housing and community development needs, and provide strategies to address the needs.
-The Consolidated Plan is carried out through Annual Action Plans which provide a concise summary of the actions, activities, and the specific federal and non-federal resources that will be used each year to address the priority needs and specific goals identified by the Consolidated Plan.
+The Consolidated Plan is carried out through Annual Action Plans, which provide a concise summary of the actions, activities, and the federal and non-federal resources used each year to address the priority needs and specific goals identified by the Consolidated Plan.

 The City of Deerfield Beach encourages citizen participation in the planning and development of the Consolidation Plan and Annual Action Plan.
-The Consolidation Plan and Annual Action plan are available for public review, input, and comment prior to adoption by the City of Deerfield Beach.
+The Consolidation Plan and Annual Action plan are available for public review, input, and comment before adoption by the City of Deerfield Beach.

 The Citizen Participation Plan, developed in accordance with 24 CFR Section 91.105, outlines policies and procedures for public involvement in the planning, implementation, and evaluation of the City’s housing and community development programs funded through the Community Development Block Grant (CDBG).
 The plan explains the opportunity all citizens have to participate in the process of preparing the Consolidated Plan, Action Plan, the Consolidated Annual Performance Evaluation Report (CAPER) for CDBG activities along with any substantial amendments.

 The Consolidated Annual Performance Evaluation Report (CAPER) outlines the City of Deerfield Beach's accomplishments and progress towards the goals outlined in the Consolidated and Annual Action Plans.